sintef-ocean/conan-casadi/README.md

 ## Known recipe issues

+  You may want to add the following option `casadi:copysign_undef=True` on windows.

   The options have not extensively been tested, and the recipe developer was unable to compile several of the optional interfaces on Windows using the Visual Studio compiler, including `blasfeo` and `hpmpc`.